XS2RADIO/devdocs/index.md

 ```
 ### List Entries

-Useful to enumerate the available URL slugs when working with entries.
+Useful to enumerate the available Entry Id's when working with entries.

 #### `</>` Example